 Growing up in Wisconsin, America’s Dairyland, I thought to be well versed in cheese.
 I grew up with a love for Cheddar, Colby, Muenster, Swiss, cheese curds…. you get the idea.

-After moving to Italy over three years ago and discovering the likes of Burrata, Mozzarella di Bufala and Pecorino, It’s safe to say that my love for cheese has grown up a bit and has most definitely been solidified.
+After moving to Italy over three years ago and discovering Italian cheeses; the likes of Burrata, Mozzarella di Bufala and Pecorino, it’s safe to say that my love for cheese has grown up a bit and has most definitely been solidified.

 Here’s a list of the best Italian cheeses you absolutely must try!

 I still remember the first time I tried this creamy buttery cheese, it’s that good!
 With anything I love, I make it a point to know its history.
 Thankfully Burrata has an interesting one!

 Burrata comes from the Puglia region of Italy, where I swear everything amazing comes from.
 It can easily be mistaken for Mozzarella di Bufala to an unknowing eye.
 I imagine that confusion comes from the fact that Burrata was originally made in order to use the little scraps of Mozzarella di Bufala that were leftover in the cheesemaking vat.

 Thankfully, a blessed human was creative enough to have a thin outer layer of mozzarella, the closest thing to a rind that Burrata has, and fill it with fresh cream and soft stringy bits that remain after mozzarella making.
 Like any cheese, the fresher, the better!

 You can pair Burrata many different ways.
 However, the best way I’ve ever eaten it was a summer evening dinner at Da Teo.
 Teo made a bed of puntarelle, also known as chicory, that was bathed in olive oil and anchovies, he placed a generous amount of Burrata on top and topped it off with pane carasau, a thin, crispy bread.